Linear Gantry

 Conveyor Controller

-The conveyor controller component switches off the conveyor’s motor when the sensor is blocked, and switches it back on once the sensor is cleared.
-The conveyor controller component therefore needs to know about both the sensor and the conveyor’s motor.
+The conveyor controller component turns the conveyor motor off when the sensor is blocked, then turns the conveyor motor back on when the sensor is cleared.
+The component therefore needs to know about both the sensor and the conveyor motor.
 There are two ways of obtaining these dependencies.

-The first method is to find these components by searching on the entities to which they are attached.
-For example, to find the sensor component on the “Beam” entity.
+The first way is to find these components by searching on the entities to which they are attached.
+For example, to find the sensor component on the Beam entity:

 const beamEntity = this.world.find("Beam");